The construction of the largest warehouse in Kenya, a grade A logistics and distribution facility, is ongoing in Tatu City, Kiambu County.

 Developments in Tatu city, Kiambu County

 Tatu Industrial Park is comprised of close to 500 acres of serviced land.
-It is said to be suitable for logistic use, warehouse, light industry, and assembly industry.
-Currently, the largest warehouse in Kenya project has attracted an interest of more than 40 local, regional, and multinational firms.
+It is said to be suitable for logistic use, warehouses, light industries, and assembly industries.
+Currently, the largest warehouse in Kenya project has attracted an interest from more than 40 local, regional, and multinational firms.
 Some of the big names that have already acquired space in largest warehouse in Kenya includes Unilever East Africa, Bidco Oil Refineries, Chandaria Industries, Dormans Coffee, Maxam, Kim Fay, among many other companies.

 There is a range of shareholders from all over the world who have come together to fund the program.
-These shareholders including The CDC Group, Maris, Mbuyu Capital, The Finance Corporation and DOB Equity.
+This includes The CDC Group, Maris, Mbuyu Capital, The Finance Corporation, and DOB Equity.

 Employment opportunities at the Tatu City’s largest warehouse in Kenya

-During the construction period, the project is expected to offer direct employment opportunities to over 200 people, and once complete, the largest warehouse in Kenya will provide permanent employment to more than 500 people.
-In addition, there will be several hundreds, if not, thousands of indirect jobs during the construction as well as after completion and the facility becoming operational.
+During the construction period, the project is expected to offer direct employment opportunities to over 200 people.
+Once complete, the largest warehouse in Kenya will provide permanent employment to more than 500 people.
+In addition, there will be several hundreds, if not, thousands of indirect jobs during the construction as well as after completion, and when facility becoming operational.